Qiskit/qiskit.org/new-content/learning-resources/qiskit-blog.md

 ---
-title: Qiskit blog
+title: Qiskit Medium
 to: https://medium.com/qiskit
-image: /images/landing-page/feature-hardware.jpg
+image: /images/learning-resources/blog.png
-ctaLabel: Read the docs
+ctaLabel: Read the blog
 classifications:
-  - level: beginner
+  - level: Beginner
     time: 1 day
-  - level: advanced
-    time: 1 minute

 ---
-In this post, we will share an overview of our plans for Qiskit, including its four elements, each of which forms a pillar of quantum computing software.
+This blog provides a nice overview of Qiskit and its direction as we explore what applications can be done on today's quantum devices.